DPBayes/dpdl/docs/models.md

 When `--llm` is **not** set and the model name does not match a custom model, [ModelFactory](../dpdl/models/model_factory.py) calls `timm.create_model()` to instatiate the requested model.
 The factory gets the parameters from [ConfigurationManager](../dpdl/callbacks/configurationmanager.py) and creates the model as requested.
-The model requested model is specified with `--model-name` CLI switch and loading pretrained weights is controlled by `--pretrained` switch.
+The model requested model is specified with `--model-name` CLI switch and loading pretrained weights is controlled by `--pretrained`/`--no-pretrained` switch.

 ## HuggingFace models (language)